 Palm oil is a type of edible vegetable oil that is derived from the palm fruit, grown on the African oil palm tree.
 Oil palms are originally from Western Africa, but can flourish wherever heat and rainfall are abundant.
 Today, palm oil is grown throughout Africa, Asia, North America, and South America, with 85% of all palm oil globally produced and exported from Indonesia and Malaysia; but most of the time not using sustainable measures.The industry is linked to major issues such as deforestation, habitat degradation, climate change, animal cruelty and indigenous rights abuses in the countries where it is produced, as the land and forests must be cleared for the development of the oil palm plantations.
 According to the World Wildlife Fund, an area the equivalent size of 300 football fields of rainforest is cleared each hour to make way for palm oil production.
 This large-scale deforestation is pushing many species to extinction, and findings show that if nothing changes species like the orangutan could become extinct in the wild within the next 5-10 years, and Sumatran tigers less than 3 years.

-In total, 50 million tons of palm oil is produced annually, supplying over 30% of the world’s vegetable oil production.
-This single vegetable oil is found in approximately 40-50% of household products in countries such as United States, Canada, Australia and England.
-Palm oil can be present in a wide variety of products, including: baked goods, confectionery, shampoo, cosmetics, cleaning agents, washing detergents and toothpaste.
+In total, tens of millions of tons of palm oil is produced annually, accounting for over 30% of the world’s vegetable oil production.
+This single vegetable oil is found in approximately 40-50% of household products in many developed countries like Australia.
+Palm oil can be present in a wide variety of products, including baked goods, confectionery, shampoo, cosmetics, cleaning agents, washing detergents and toothpaste.

 Demand for palm oil has increased rapidly in recent decades.
 This boom in popularity can be attributed to a number of key qualities of the vegetable oil, namely its high efficiency, producing up to 10 times the amount of oil per hectare in comparison with other vegetable oil crops such as canola and soybean.
 Due to this high yield and the fact oil palms thrive in high-rainfall tropical climates, Malaysia chose to begin producing palm oil in the early 20th century followed by Indonesia some 60 years later.
 Palm oil soon became a desirable choice for manufacturers, as it was made widely available, had a cheap price tag (due to low production costs in South-East Asia) and is diverse in its uses.